Blog Post December 4, 2025 | 12 minutes read

 The reality

-Regional data inconsistencies often lead to embarrassing situations where different offices have conflicting views of the same global relationship.
+Regional data silos and inconsistencies often lead to embarrassing situations where different offices have conflicting views of the same global relationship.

 • Your London office might classify a company as a high-value strategic partner